thosgood/this-weeks-finds/markdown/51-100/week055.md

 I recently went to a workshop on canonical quantum gravity in Warsaw, organized by Jerzy Kijowski and Jerzy Lewandowski, and I learned some interesting things.
-I\'ll talk about some of them in this issue, and some in the next.
+I'll talk about some of them in this issue, and some in the next.

 Conferences are a funny thing.
 On science newsgroups on the net, there